 Grading or assessment is integral to all teaching and learning.
 The objective of assessment is to provide feedback of the learning process and a student’s acquisition of knowledge, understanding of concepts, and mastery of skills.

-Following the IB Continuum of Education, student work and progress is assessed as direct evidence of achievement against the stated academic goals of courses at Lausanne.
+Lausanne follows the International Baccalaureate Organization's assessment and evaluation process for Lower School, Middle School and Upper School students.
+Following the IB's Continuum of Education, student work and progress is assessed as direct evidence of achievement against the stated academic goals of courses at Lausanne.
 In addition to academic skills, IB assessments encourage an international outlook and intercultural skills, wherever appropriate.
 Student results are determined by performance against set standards appropriate for each programme.

 Lower School: In Early Childhood (PK-SK), assessment is completed through classroom activities.
 In 1st-4th grades, assessment also takes place through classroom activities and formal assessments are shared with families.
 In grades PK-4th, progress reports are emailed home following the end of each trimester.
 Read more about the Primary Years Programme here.